Jason Kelce: Professional career

 On February 27, 2014, Kelce agreed to a six-year, $37.5 million contract extension, with $13 million guaranteed, according to agent Jason Bernstein.
 On September 23, Kelce underwent surgery for a sports hernia and missed four games.
 Despite missing time, he was selected to his first Pro Bowl.

-In 2015, Kelce started in all 16 games.
-He was graded by Pro Football Focus as the 7th-ranked center in the NFL.

-In 2016, Kelce started in all 16 games and was selected to his second Pro Bowl.
+He followed his 2014 Pro Bowl campaign by starting in all 16 games in 2015.
+He was graded by PFF as the 7th-ranked center in the NFL.
+The next season, he started in all 16 games and was selected to his second Pro Bowl.

-In 2017, Kelce started in all 16 games and had his best season as a pro.
+In 2017, Kelce started in all 16 games and had his best season as a professional.
 He was selected as a First-team All-Pro and was the highest rated offensive lineman by PFF.
 He also won Run Blocker of the Year by PFF.
 He won Super Bowl LII with the Eagles, defeating the New England Patriots 41–33.

-During the Eagles' Super Bowl parade on February 8, 2018, Kelce garnered national attention after giving an impassioned speech where he defended his teammates, coaches, and front office and compared Eagles fans to hungry dogs who "for 52 years have been starved of this championship," while famously dressed up as a mummer.
+During the Eagles' Super Bowl parade on February 8, 2018, Kelce garnered national attention after giving an impassioned speech where he defended his teammates, coaches, and front office and compared Eagles fans to hungry dogs who "for 52 years have been starved of this championship," while dressed as a mummer.
 In 2018, Kelce was given his second First-team All-Pro honor.

 On March 2, 2019, Kelce signed a one-year contract extension with the Eagles through the 2021 season.
-During the 2019 season, Kelce was elected to his 3rd Pro Bowl and received his 3rd straight First-team All-Pro Honor.
+During the 2019 season, Kelce was elected to his third Pro Bowl and received his third straight First-team All-Pro Honor.
 In 2020, Kelce started his 100th straight game with the Eagles.
-The offensive line saw a franchise record 14 different starting combinations, but Kelce was the lone man to start every game.
+The offensive line saw a franchise-record 14 different starting combinations, but Kelce was the lone man to start every game.
 He was elected to his 4th Pro Bowl, and was one of the eight finalists for the Art Rooney Award in 2020.